cyfyifanchen/celebrity-chat-bot/README.md

 * Strip: Payment(unfinished)
 * Eleven Labs API: Text to voice(unfinished)

+## Running local
+I've tested, the project works fine with Bun 1.0.
+I'd recommend that you use it instead of using Node, it's a lot faster.

 ## Todos
 * [] Setting Page
 * [] Stripe API payment(needs to verify ID, don't have it at the moment, postponing...🙁)
 * [] Text to voice: adding that would be fun.
+* [] The logo isn't right, I couldn't get the `.ttf` working with Google Font at the moment, I will find out why.

 ## Screenshots
 ### Home